 Faculty and administrators can also seek out opportunities to create content for other publications as guest experts, linking to their social media and the university’s site in their byline or biographical information.

 These are the basics.
 An effective content strategy takes each institution’s unique brand, mission, strengths, resources, and goals into account.
-Wiley Education Services can help guide your college or university in creating engaging and relevant content that meets your needs and shows results.
+We can help guide your college or university in creating engaging and relevant content that meets your needs and shows results.